‘Flash mob’ robberies roiling U.S. retailers, traumatizing workers

 “Flash mob” thefts have been pervasive in California as well as Chicago, where some prosecutors have stopped pursuing shoplifting cases under $1,000, said Jeff Zisner, chief executive of workplace security firm Aegis.
 Three-quarters of U.S. retailers reported an increase in organized crime last year, according to the National Retail Federation.
 The trade group says such shoplifting incidents now cost retailers an average $700,000 for every $1 billion in sales.

 Last month, large groups ransacked luxury stores throughout the San Francisco area.
-There were similar incidents in other parts of the state, including two Nordstrom stores in the Los Angeles area, an Apple store in Santa Rosa, a Lululemon store in San Jose.
+There were similar incidents in other parts of the state, including two Nordstrom stores in the Los Angeles area, an Apple store in Santa Rosa and a Lululemon store in San Jose.

 California Gov. Gavin Newsom (D) said this week that shoplifters should be prosecuted and vowed to “significantly increase … efforts to go after these retail rings.”
 He also said he would ramp up police presence along highways and retail corridors.
 And though the state typically classifies thefts under $950 as misdemeanors instead of felonies, Newsom urged local law enforcement officials to be more forceful in going after organized retail crime.